-Operational risk is the risk of loss arising from inadequate or failed internal processes, or from personnel and systems, or from external events.
-SLOC UK has identified material operational risk exposures in the following areas:
+Operational risk is the risk of loss arising from inadequate or failed internal processes, from personnel and systems, or from external events.
+SLOC UK has identified material operational risk exposures in the three key areas (customer outcomes, cyber and 'other'), each of which has a range of sub-risks as set out in Section B.3.2.2.